griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 Some steps are run within docker containers.
 It therefore requires that you can run interactive docker sessions on your system.

 You will interact with the Google Cloud in several ways:
-1. From your local system using command line tools, including `gcloud` and `gsutil`.
+1. From the local system using command line tools, including `gcloud` and `gsutil`.
 2. We will create a Google Virtual Machine (VM) and start a Cromwell service on it.
 You will then login to this VM and perform some commands and monitor workflow progress there.
 Cromwell on this VM will orchestrate the creation and use of many additional worker VMs that complete all the compute tasks of the workflow.
 3. The Google Cloud Console in your web browser may be used to visualize/monitor the usage of cloud resources.
 In the Console, you will see the most relevant resources in the "Cloud Storage" and "Compute Engine" sections.